Summer Outdoor 2020

 Soccer Skills Development & Leagues for Youth

-(we have extended registration until April 15th during the COVID-19 situation (after that, a $20 late fee applies, if spots are available)
+(we have extended registration until May 15th during the COVID-19 situation and eliminated the $20 late fee)

 Always contact your coach for details and potential changes to plan.
-Coaches will contact you on or before May 15 (send us an email if you haven’t been contacted by May 15)
+Coaches will contact you 7 days before start of season (send us an email if you haven’t been contacted)

 |Age||Birth Year||Day of week||Fee||Start Date||End Date||Start time / duration||League|